celiajosso/erasmus-sds/README.md

   - contacting and informing the teacher if needed
   - fixing some bugs
   - adding places

 - Elouan LECORGNE (Developer) is responsible for:
   - adding the favorite feature
   - adding the playlists feature

 - Tommi LUCAS (Developer) is responsible for:
   - creating account system (registration, login...)
   - adding prices to places
   - adding durations to places
   - fixing some details

-- Filip VUJEVA (Developer) is reponsible for...
+- Filip VUJEVA (Developer) is reponsible for:
   - maintaining the CI/CD pipeline and ensuring the connection between instances
   - developing basic backend functionalities
   - AI based recommendatiosn